-Initialise your repository first
+Initialize your repository first

 Structure of the metadata in your repository

 Metadata in source control should be in the same format as you use for Ant or Eclipse deployments.
-Within a branch, each metadata object type should sit within its own folder.
+Within a branch, each metadata type should sit within its own folder.
 You can place all of these folders within a single

 unpackaged folder if you wish, but you should not create a nested folder structure.